FedericoCoppo/MachineLearning/README.md

 # content base recommender  [$ python contentBaseRecommender.py]
 The dataset contains movies info dataset.
 The script uses content-based recommendation systems algo to recommend movies to users based on movie info taken from the user. in addition the script contains collaborative filtering part example (using the same dataset).

+# NY_311_DataScienceProject.ipynb
+The file contains project developed to analyze data of 311 complaint in NY city.